A swim spa is your own personal swimming pool and hot tub all packaged into one unit.

 So, slip into the hot tub section of your swim spa after a short swim to burn even more calories.

-Studies have shown that hydrotherapy boosts recovery rates after exercise and reduces fatigue.
-Swap straight into the hot tub after a swim to speed up your recovery time.
+Studies have shown that hydro and aquatic therapy boosts recovery rates after exercise and reduces fatigue.
+Swap straight into the hot tub after a swim to speed up your recovery time and reduce muscle tension.

 Studies show that soaking in a hot tub has an effect on insulin sensitivity and blood pressure that’s “comparable to those of exercise training”.